espsrc/reproducibility-course/session1/T1.2/README.md

 You need to create or have a GitHub account:
 - To create a GitHub account for the first time, follow the steps below.

-:1: Go to your browser and open [GitHub](https://github.com/).
+:one: Go to your browser and open [GitHub](https://github.com/).
-:2: Click top left on `Sign up`.
+:two: Click top left on `Sign up`.
 ![SignUp](media/practice1.1.pre.png)
-:3: Then select your GitHub `email`,  `password` and the `username`.
+:three: Then select your GitHub `email`,  `password` and the `username`.
 ![SignUp](media/practice1.2.pre.png)
-:4: Verify you account by solving a "Puzzle".
+:four: Verify you account by solving a "Puzzle".
 ![SignUp](media/practice1.3.pre.png)
-:5: That's all.
+:five: That's all.
 You have your new GitHub account.
-:6: :rocket: You can now continue with the course.
+:six: :rocket: You can now continue with the course.

 <HR>